-For Patriots, Challenges Of Ravens’ Offense Extend Beyond Lamar Jackson
+NESN

 FOXBORO, Mass. — Lamar Jackson’s rare speed isn’t the only thing the New England Patriots are having trouble replicating in practice ahead of Sunday night’s matchup with the Baltimore Ravens.

 The Ravens’ offense as a whole — with Jackson, the NFL’s most dangerous rushing quarterback, at its center — is unlike any the Patriots’ top-ranked defense has faced this season.
-Offensive coordinator Greg Roman runs a scheme that caters to Jackson’s strengths — a run-first attack that features liberal use of heavier personnel packages, as well as option concepts rarely seen at the NFL level.
+Offensive coordinator Greg Roman runs a scheme that caters to Jackson’s strengths — a run-first attack that features liberal use of heavier personnel packages, as well as option concepts and pistol formations rarely seen at the NFL level.

 “It’s hard to simulate, because our players aren’t used to running those types of plays, and it’s hard to get a feel for them,” Patriots linebacker Kyle Van Noy explained.
 “I think other teams have noted that when speaking to the media after games that they didn’t know how fast some of the (Ravens’) players were.